Correlator Polytopes: Correlation functions from wavefunction

 The correlation functions can be computed using the wavefunction in \eqref{eq:wavefunc} as an input to the Born rule:

 where $\mathcal{N}$ is just the normalization computed with no field insertions.
 The mod square of the wavefunction can be written as:

 where for the case under consideration, since the wavefunction coefficients are real, we have ${\rm Re}\{\Psi_n\}=\Psi_n$.
+For the case where the background is FLRW, the wavefunction coefficients have an overall complex phase which changes their real part, and thus directly affect their contribution to the correlator \cite{Goodhew:2024eup, Thavanesan:2025kyc}, which we are not discussing in this work.
 Plugging \eqref{eq:wavefunc_mod_sq} in \eqref{eq:BornRule}, we can easily recognize that the correlator we are computing is just the correlation function in a theory whose action has infinitely many polynomial interaction terms, with the coefficient of $n$-th term being $2\,\Psi_n$, and whose two-point function is then simply $1/(2 \Psi_2)$.

 Therefore, we can compute the contributions to the correlator, $ \langle \Phi_1 \Phi_2 \cdots \Phi_n \rangle$, on a graph by graph basis, where for any given graph, $\mathcal{G}_n$, the pure ``contact part'' is simply the contribution of $\mathcal{G}_n$ to the wavefunction coefficient $2\Psi_n$, and the pieces with poles are simply given by products of lower point wavefunction coefficients, which diagrammatically are associated to all possible ways of deleting the edges of $\mathcal{G}_n$.